mettle/sendportal-docs/v2/subscribers.md

 Each subscriber's email, first name, last name and subscription status is displayed when viewing an individual subscriber.

-In addition, if the subscriber is in any [segments](/docs/segments) then these are also displayed.
+In addition, if the subscriber has been assigned any [tags](/docs/tags) then these are also displayed.

 ### Messages